msrxse/react-challenges/README.md

 - Implement a data grid with pagination
 - Develop a product filtering system
 - Develop a input search for product categories - state with context
+- Implement a carousel component that automatically cycles through images